ryan-zhu-music/ryan-zhu-music/README.md

   </a>
 </p>

-#### I'm a high school student in Toronto, and I enjoy music and coding!
+#### I'm a 3rd-year Computer Science student at the University of Waterloo, and I enjoy music and coding!
 <img src="https://github-readme-streak-stats.herokuapp.com/?user=ryan-zhu-music&theme=material-palenight&include_all_commits=true&count_private=true" height="160">

 ### Some tools I have experience in: